Best Commercial Espresso Machine For Your Coffee Shop

 The only major difference between the two is that it only has 2 group heads and a slightly smaller capacity.

 However, the La Pavoni Bar T 2 Group is by no means a particularly small machine.
-It has the capacity to produce up to 600 CUPS OF ESPRESSO A DAY, and a boiler size of 14 litres.
+It has the capacity to produce up to 600 cups of espresso a day, and a boiler size of 14 liters.

 - Type: Semi Automatic